docker/docs/content/manuals/billing/_index.md

   icon: wallet
 ---

-Use the resources in this section to manage your billing and payment settings for your Docker subscriptions.
+Use the resources in this section to manage your billing and payment settings for your Docker subscription plans.

 {{< grid items="grid_core" >}}